 From March 2007 to September 2007, Argentina was affected by excess rain that resulted in floods followed by colder conditions than usual, which negatively affected the production of milk and resulted in a reduction of approximately 6% compared to 2006.
 During 2008, the production levels recovered to similar levels as of those of 2006.
+During 2009, notwithstanding the drop in dairy product prices as a result of the international markets conditions and difficult weather conditions during the winter/spring seasons, the volumes of milk production in the country remained at levels similar to those of 2008 totalling about 10 billion litres.

-Total milk production in Argentina approximates 100.3 million hectolitres per year.
+Total milk production in Argentina approximates 100 million hectolitres per year.
 The following table indicates the production volume of selected dairy products produced in Argentina:

 Argentina Production Volumes of Selected Dairy Products in 2008 (1) (in thousands)

-Natural cheese 487 Metric tons
+Natural cheese 490 Metric tons

-Fluid milk 2,424,824 Litres
+Fluid milk 2,483,581 Litres

-Yogurt 511 Metric tons
+Yogurt 519 Metric tons

-Other dairy products 524 Metric tons
+Other dairy products 554 Metric tons

-(1) Source: Secretaria de Agricultura, Ganaderia Pesca y Alimentos, Cuadro estadistico, May 2009.
+(1) Source: Secretaria de Agricultura, Ganaderia Pesca y Alimentos, Cuadro estadistico, May 2010.